 2. Add the appropriate detergent:

-Add the recommended quantity of detergent or as desired and whip the soapy water to make a sudsy froth.
+Add the recommended quantity of detergent or as desired and whip the soapy water to make frothy.
 Close any zippers, submerge each cloth one at a time and gently swish and rub the clothes, particularly on the areas that have stains.
 Do not stretch the fabric since you may damage it.
 Instead, twist them gently so that each part of the cloth gets cleaned.

 3. Soak the clothes for better cleaning:

 Soak the clothes for a couple of minutes and then remove them from the soapy water.
-Clean them and then rinse in a bucket of clean water.
-Repeat the rinsing process till there is no soap left on the clothes.
+Clean them and then rinse in a bucket until there is clean water.
+Repeat the rinsing process until there is no foam left on the clothes.

 4. Dry the clothes: